 Church Design Frustrations!

-My greatest frustrations about being a designer whose largest target market is churches and non-profits; They hardly ever see the value in investing in branding & design & They expect everything for free or at shoe string prices.
+My greatest frustrations about being a designer whose largest target market is churches and non-profits; They hardly ever see the value in investing in good design & they expect everything for free or at shoe string prices.

 Ok, I know some of you are screaming at me right now saying, ‘we can’t afford a professional designer’.
-Wait one second before you blow my head off.
+Well that’s not true!